 Months 2-3: Calibration.
 Publish consistently while monitoring what resonates.
 Adjust themes and formats based on real engagement data, not assumptions.

 Month 4+: Optimization.
 Double down on high-performing themes.
-The Phantom IQ data shows that executives who stay with the system typically see first meaningful inbound within 60 to 90 days of consistent publication.
+Many executives who stay with a consistent system find that meaningful inbound interest tends to build over the first few months of steady publication.

 Common Pitfalls to Avoid